sgf201/autosar-2/CAN.md

     Check Notification & Timeout Notification column for **Required Messages** are empty If empty, fill it with bulk change (patterned change)

+## Caution!
+    Port can be created by imported CAN message, but DataType is not updated automatically So it could be possible to mismatch between data and port occur

 ## E2E